AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-services-api/howtos/index.md

 ## Proxy Server Configuration

-The JAVA SDK enables to connect to API calls through Proxy via Client Configurations.
+The Java SDK enables connection to API calls through Proxy via Client Configurations.
-Username and password based authentication is supported for the Proxy server from the SDK.
+Also, it supports username and password based authentication for the proxy server.
-It allows the clients to use SDK within the network where all outgoing calls have to go through a proxy and allowed only if allow-listed on the proxy.
-Please refer the following sample for details.
+It allows the clients to use SDK within the network where all outgoing calls have to go through a proxy and are allowed only if allow-listed on the proxy.
+Please refer to the following sample for details.

 -   [Java](https://github.com/adobe/pdfservices-java-sdk-samples/blob/master/src/main/java/com/adobe/pdfservices/operation/samples/customconfigurations/CreatePDFWithProxyServer.java )